Andyreww/Genshin-Impact-Assistant/README.md

-# Genshin-Impact-Assistant
+# Genshin Impact: Assistant

-# For Now look at the Preface File
+## For Now look at the Preface File

-# News will be coming soon
+News will be coming soon